How-To: Upgrade the processor on an older macintosh G4

 We usually post stuff related to case mods rather than cake mods, but today is an exception.
 It’s our 01-th anniversary today and to celebrate we decided to bake a Hack-A-Day logo cake!
 The cake is a vanilla cake with vanilla frosting served on a homebrew circuit board platter.
 Celebrate our 01 Hack-A-Day style.

-For this cake-mod you will need:… Read the rest
+For this cake-mod you will need:

-HADA01 – Hack-A-Day has a posse
+HADA01 – Hack-A-Day Has A Posse

 hadbackpack